Georgia Hunter Bell: Career

+Bell secured a track scholarship in the United States as a junior athlete, competing collegiately before stepping away from the sport for five years, partly due to injuries.
+She returned to London and worked in technology sales.

+Her athletics comeback was sparked during the COVID-19 pandemic, when restrictions led her back to running.
+Participation in her local Parkrun and rapid improvements in form prompted her to reconnect with her former coach, join local club Belgrave Harriers and resume competitive racing.

-A Shaftesbury Barnet Harriers athlete, Bell returned to Britain from the United States, becoming a training partner of Keely Hodgkinson, guided by Jenny Meadows and Trevor Painter.
+She became a training partner of Keely Hodgkinson, guided by coaches Jenny Meadows and Trevor Painter.
 In April 2023, she won the Duathlon World Championships in the female 30-34 age group, in Ibiza.

-In 2023, she improved her personal bests over 1500m, 3000m and 5000m on the track, and set a new road 10k personal best in Telford, in December 2023.
+In 2023, she improved her personal bests over 1500 m, 3000 m and 5000 m on the track, and set a new road 10k personal best in Telford, in December 2023.